rust-lang/cargo/doc/book/src/reference/environment-variables.md

 * `CARGO_TARGET_DIR` --- Location of where to place all generated artifacts, relative to the current working directory.
 See [`build.target-dir`] to set via config.
+* `CARGO_FIX_MAX_RETRIES` --- Sets the maximum number of times `cargo fix` will re-run the compiler to apply additional suggestions. `cargo fix` repeats the fix loop because applying one suggestion can expose another, but stops to keep this from running forever.
+The default is 4 iterations;
+  setting this to a non-negative integer overrides that.
+Used by the implementation in `src/cargo/ops/cargo_fix.rs`.
 * `CARGO` --- If set, Cargo will forward this value instead of setting it to its own auto-detected path when it builds crates and when it executes build scripts and external subcommands.
 This value is not